rbiawa/Serious_search_identification/README.md

 2. Download this project from GitHub and unzip or clone it.
 3. Run `packages_loading.R` to install the required packages (this step is included in `main.R`; a minimal Internet connection is needed).

 ### Data
+You need to set up the `events.parquet`, `features.gpkg` and `mail_phone.parquet` files (see examples given in folder `data`).
 ## Use

 ### To Replicate the Paper Experiments
+We unfortunately are not allowed to publish the data used in this paper, yet we provide fictional datasets to test the program and reproduce experiments similar to those presented in our paper *'**Who is Serious?
+A novel behavioral approach for identifying serious search on online real estate platforms**'*.
+After you have unzipped (or cloned) this project, run the `Serious_search_identification.Rproj` file.
+Then, run the `main.R` script using `source("main.R")`.

 #### Data Preparation

 #### Processing

+1. open `Serious_search_identification.Rproj`;
+2. Run the `main.R` script using `source("main.R")`.

 ### To Apply Pang to Other Data